machawk1/log/_drafts/2022-year-in-review.md

 # Dissemination

-On the dissemination front, [Deanna Zarrillo](https://deannaswebsite.com) from CCI's [Scholarly Communication Lab](https://www.cs.drexel.edu/~ey86/lab.html) presented our work on an NSF Science of Science: Discovery, Communication, and Impact grant; lead by CCI's [Dr. Erjia Yan](https://www.cs.drexel.edu/~ey86/), at the Association for Information Science and Technology (ASIS&T) Annual Meeting in Pittsburgh, PA.
+On the dissemination front, [Deanna Zarrillo](https://deannaswebsite.com) ([@zarrillogical](https://twitter.com/zarrillogical)) from CCI's [Scholarly Communication Lab](https://www.cs.drexel.edu/~ey86/lab.html) presented our work on an NSF Science of Science: Discovery, Communication, and Impact grant; lead by CCI's [Dr. Erjia Yan](https://www.cs.drexel.edu/~ey86/) ([@erjiayan](erjiayan)), at the Association for Information Science and Technology (ASIS&T) Annual Meeting in Pittsburgh, PA.
 The [paper](https://asistdl.onlinelibrary.wiley.com/doi/abs/10.1002/pra2.664), "Collecting Diachronic Affiliation Data for Faculty at HBCUs Using Memento", described some our efforts at exploring the phenomena of Brain Drain from Historically Black Colleges and Universities (HBCUs) by intiially leveraging web archives.

 While still completing her MS prior to joining the PhD program, Hyung Wook Choi and I published a poster, "Examining Existing Approaches Toward Semantic Disambiguation" at the International Society for Knowledge Organization (ISKO) Conference 2022 in Allborg, Denmark in July.

 In June 2022 at the ACM/IEEE Joint Conference on Digital Libraries 2022, I helped organize the [Web Archiving and Digital Libraries (WADL) Workshop](https://fox.cs.vt.edu/wadl2022.html) [writeup](https://matkelly.com/papers/2022_wadl.pdf) along with Martin Klein ([@mart1nkle1n](https://twitter.com/mart1nkle1n)) from [Los Alamos National Laboratory](https://www.lanl.gov/) and both [Zhiwu Xie](https://www.zhiwuxie.com/) ([@zxie](https://twitter.com/zxie)) and Edward A. Fox from Virginia Tech.
 At this workshop, we also presented our progress on the above NSF grant with a presentation titled, "[First steps in Identifying Academic Migration using Memento and Quasi-Canonicalization](https://matkelly.com/papers/2022_wadl_hbcus.pdf)".

-Finally, less than a month ago, I remotely presented my full paper, "Aggregator Reuse and Extension for Richer Web Archive Interaction" at the International Conference on Asia-Pacific Digital Libraries (ICADL 2022), which was held in Hanoi, Vietnam.
+Finally, less than a month ago, I remotely presented my full paper, "Aggregator Reuse and Extension for Richer Web Archive Interaction" at the [International Conference on Asia-Pacific Digital Libraries (ICADL 2022)](https://icadl.net/icadl2022/), which was held in Hanoi, Vietnam.
 This is the first I have published after this conference, now having completed the DL conference trifecta of JCDL, TPDL, and ICADL.
+(TODO: add trifecta logo)

 # Teaching